vg-json-data/sm-json-data/strats.md

 - _leaveWithGMode_: This indicates that Samus can carry G-mode into the next room (where it will become indirect G-mode).
 - _leaveWithDoorFrameBelow_: This indicates that Samus can go up through this vertical door with momentum by jumping in the door frame, e.g. using a wall-jump or Space Jump.
 - _leaveWithPlatformBelow_: This indicates that Samus can go up through this vertical door with momentum by jumping from a platform below, possibly with run speed.
-- _leaveWithSidePlatform_: This indicates that Samus can go through this horizontal door with upward momentum by jumping from a platform near the doorway but not attached to it.
+- _leaveWithSidePlatform_: This indicates that Samus can go through this horizontal door by jumping from a platform near the doorway but not attached to it.
 - _leaveWithGrappleSwing_: This indicates that Samus can leave through this door by swinging using Grapple, carrying momentum and the ability to grapple jump in the next room.
 - _leaveWithGrappleJump_: This indicates that Samus can go up through this door by grapple jumping, with no horizontal momentum.
 - _leaveWithGrappleTeleport_: This indicates that Samus can leave through this door while grappling, which can enable a teleport in the next room.